pingcap/tidb-operator/docs/api-references/docs.md

 <a href="#cleanoption">CleanOption</a>)
 </p>
 <p>
-<p>BatchDeleteOption controls delete object in batches for cleanup backup</p>
+<p>BatchDeleteOption controls the options to delete the objects in batches during the cleanup of backups</p>
 </p>
 <table>
 <thead>